Leaflet/Leaflet/examples/mobile.md

 ### Geolocation

+Note that [some browsers](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation#Browser_compatibility) require the page to be served from HTTPS in order to allow geolocation.

 Leaflet has a very handy shortcut for zooming the map view to the detected location --- `locate` method with the `setView` option, replacing the usual `setView` method in the code:

 	map.locate({setView: true, maxZoom: 16});